nfdi4cat/pid4cat-model/docs/overview.md

 Suggested checksum calculations:

 - **The ISO 7064 Mod 97, 10 algorithm.** It evaluates the whole identifier as an integer which is valid if the number modulo 97 is 1.
   It has two check digits and is easy to compute.
+Strings may be handled by replacing the letters with a number, e.g. its ascii-code, before applying the algorithm.
   It is for example used by [ROR](https://ror.org/) and [DataCite](https://datacite.org/).
 - **The ISO 7064 Mod 37, 36 algorithm.** It uses one alphanumeric check digit and the identifier itself may also be alphanumeric (digit or char).
   Hence, it is well suited to detect error in alphanumeric identification numbers.
   This algorithm is for example used by the [Global Release Identifier](https://en.wikipedia.org/wiki/Global_Release_Identifier).

-Implementation of these algorithms are available in many languages (for example in [python-stdnum](https://arthurdejong.org/python-stdnum/doc/1.20/stdnum.iso7064)).
+Implementation of these algorithms are available in many languages (for example in [python-stdnum](https://arthurdejong.org/python-stdnum/doc/1.20/stdnum.iso7064), [base32-lib](https://pypi.org/project/base32-lib/) for Python or [cdigit](https://github.com/LiosK/cdigit) for JavaScript).

 Open question: TODO!